kristopherjohnson/cxxforth/README.md

         ": (    [CHAR] ) PARSE 2DROP ; IMMEDIATE",

-`ABOUT` is not an ANS Forth.
+`ABOUT` is not an ANS Forth word.
 It just prints licensing and credit information.

         ": ABOUT",